joshuaavalon/docker-cloudflare/README.md

 #### Environment Variables

-> Configuration through environment variables is legacy support.
+> Configuration through environment variables is legacy.
 For all the new features, you need to use configuration file.

-> If configuration file is found, environment variables are ignored.
+> If a configuration file is found, environment variables are ignored.

 | Parameters   | Default           | Description                                                                                                                |
 | ------------ | ----------------- | -------------------------------------------------------------------------------------------------------------------------- |